andyrrm/Deep-Rock-Save-Transfer/README.md

 ## Transfering Saves

-From here, it's pretty self explanatory.
+From here, it's a breezy three click process.
 Choose the direction you're transferring and select the corresponding save files from each folder.

 ### Steam save files will look like *76561198207771097_Player.sav*
 ![UI_steamsave_arrow](https://user-images.githubusercontent.com/53543020/148181689-a0c0f672-6ad1-4822-9159-c60534b7d592.png)